zalyoung/gitlab-handbook/content/handbook/customer-success/renewals-managers/what.md

 ## Analytics

 - `Closed Won Reason` - the reason the deal was Closed Won
-- `Closed Lost Reason` - the reason the deal was Closed Lost
+- `Risk/Loss Reason Category` - the reason the deal was Closed Lost or the cause of contraction on an opportunity
-- `Downgrade Reason` - the reason why the Customer renewed but reduced ARR
+- `Risk/Loss Reason Sub Category` - additional details on why there was contraction or the opportunity was lost
 - `Closed Won Details` - free-form field for additional information and insight as to why we won the deal
 - `Closed Lost Details` - free-form field for additional information and insight as to why we lost the deal
 - `Downgrade Details` - free-form field for additional information and insight as to why the customer reduced.

 ## Renewals Forecast Methodology

-In FY24 The Global Renewals team is responsible for providing the business with a renewal rate and churn forecast on a regular basis for the Enterprise-Growth (ENTG) Segment.
+In FY25 The Global Renewals team is responsible for providing the business with a renewal rate and churn forecast on a regular basis for the Enterprise-Growth (ENTG) and Commerical (COMM) Segment.

 Providing an accurate, data driven forecast is essential for GitLab's continued growth as it enables the business to: